verificarlo/verificarlo/README.md

-It is possible to highlight faulty instructions inside your code editor by using a script such as `tests/test_ddebug_archimedes/vfc_dderrors.py`, which returns a [quickfix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html) compatible with the union ddmin instructions.
+It is possible to highlight faulty instructions inside your code editor by using a script such as `tests/test_ddebug_archimedes/vfc_dderrors.py`, which returns a [quickfix](http://vimdoc.sourceforge.net/htmldoc/quickfix.html) compatible output with the union of _ddmin_ instructions.

 ## Unstable branch detection